Muzz/TexMate/README.md

 # TexMate

-[Texture Packer](https://www.codeandweb.com/texturepacker) importer and animation helper library for LÖVE.
+[Texture Packer](https://www.codeandweb.com/texturepacker) and [ShoeBox](http://renderhjs.net/shoebox/) importer and animation helper library for LÖVE.

 Atlas importer is designed to use the corona exporter from texture packer.
 It keeps all animations related to a player sprite handy.